skg43/NTF2_flux_Analysis/README.md

 4. Output files will be saved in the `run/` directory.

-## Skills and Tools Demonstrated

-- Python programming for scientific data analysis
-- Molecular dynamics data parsing (LAMMPS output)
-- Molecular flux computation and time-series analysis
-- Multiprocessing for performance optimization
-- Shell scripting for workflow automation
-- Git and GitHub for version control and project management

 ## License

 This project is licensed under the MIT License.